-Paternal figure should not be lost in the life of the child.
-It should be present by involving them directly or by presenting other figures
+The paternal figure should not be lost in the life of the child.
+It should be present by involving them directly or by presenting other figures who can carry out fathers' role.

-10 38 Rintar, Sipahutar, "Hubungan yang kaku antara ayah dan anak laki-lakinya dalam suku Batak", Makalah Online, diakses pada tanggal 10 Maret 2018 who can carry out fathers' role.
 Fathers' personality will be observed by the children and becomes a model emulating and forming their self-confidence in behaving according to cultural values in an ethnic environment.
 Good fathers will help their children deal with social adjustment problems that they encounter in their life.
+This happened because fathers can have significant impact on the identity development of the adolescent.
+During adolescent, it is common for adolescents to explore and seek out their own beliefs.
+Basic principles and values are often established and adolescents rely on others for support and guidance.
+By Vygotsky's model of scaffolding, adolescents' perception supports the idea that fathers can provide sufficient support to promote identity development by being and providing resources, communicating positing and compelling questions and scenarios for adolescents.49

-Fathers today faced great challenges both in their professional and personal life to pursuit the balance between their traditional bread winner role and an active involvement in rearing children, so fathers whom believe in the inherent value of the fathering role should prepare to win their rights and the way for a new definition of fathering.
+Fathers today faced significant challenges both in their professional and personal life to pursue the balance between their traditional breadwinner role and active involvement in rearing children, so fathers who believe in the inherent value of the fathering role should prepare to win their rights and the way for a new definition of fathering.